Coronavirus (COVID-19): workplace safety

 Workplaces are required to take precautions to ensure the health and safety of their employees and clients.
 If you're worried about safety in the workplace, you should talk to your immediate supervisor.

 If the situation isn't resolved, contact your Occupational Health and Safety Committee or safety representative if you have one.
-Or call the Safety Branch at 1-800-952-2687.
+Or contact the Safety Branch at 1-800-952-2687.

-If you're a business owner or manager and you want workplace safety advice, call the Safety Branch at 1-800-952-2687.
+If you're a business owner or manager and you want workplace safety advice, contact the Safety Branch at 1-800-952-2687.

 Factsheets and posters